R Tools for Visual Studio sample projects

 2-Introduction to ggplot2.Rintroduces the ggplot2 graphic package known for its visually appealing plots and simple syntax.
 This example visualizes earthquake data from Fiji.

-This collection of examples shows how to use R to create machine learning models and to take advantage of Microsoft R Server (MRS).
-Install MRS to run scripts with
+This collection of examples shows how to use R to create machine learning models and to take advantage of Microsoft Machine Learning Server.

 As with all examples, open the file, place the cursor at the top, and then step through the code line by line with Ctrl+Enter.
 The markdown files in each folder also contain additional details.